mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

 Help!
 I have a regression.
 What do I do?
 ----------------------------------------

-Most people will first be introduced to performance testing at Mozilla through an alert like so:
+Most people will first be introduced to performance testing at Mozilla through a bug like this:

  .. image:: ./perf_alert_bug.png
    :alt: Performance Alert Bug